Goal of Lab 8:

 A3: A3: A3:

 Q2: Compare the spectral slices of the nasals vs. [a] – do you see any overall differences between the nasals on the one hand and [a] on the other?
-(Relate this to your answer to Q1 and Q3.)
+(Relate this to your answer to Q1.)

 Q3: How does the shape of the waveform of the nasals differ from that of [a]?
 What causes this pattern?
 (Relate this to Q1 and Q2 above.)

-Q4: Are there any systematic patterns across nasals: is there one antiformant with a similar frequency for all places of articulation?
+Q4: Are there any systematic patterns across nasals in terms of antiformants?
+Is there one antiformant with a similar frequency for all places of articulation?

 REFERENCES